andrewbaillie/nlp-with-python/presentation.md

 ### Feature Generation using Bag of Words

+^ BoW converts our text into a matrix desrcibing the occurence of these words.
+For our matrix we are using a single word, but it is possible to use a combination of more words.

 Bag-of-words (BoW) model is the simplest way to extract features from our text source.
-BoW converts our text into a matrix desrcibing the occurence of these words.
-For our matrix we are using a single word, but it is possible to use a combination of more words.

 ```python
 cv_bow = CountVectorizer(lowercase=True, ngram_range = (1,1))